 Suggested Read: Test Your Grit, Take The Spiti Valley Trek

-In Spiti Valley, temperature in August varies from 15° Celsius to 4° Celsius, and contrary to the popular opinion, it seldom rains.
+Spiti Valley temperature in August varies from 15° Celsius to 4° Celsius, and contrary to the popular opinion, it seldom rains.
 So, don’t let yourself fall for the myth because while a lot of other places receive heavy downpour during this month, Spiti usually doesn’t.

-The weather is moderately cold, but there are also long hours of sunshine, which makes the valley look green and alive.
+The Spiti Valley weather in August is moderately cold, but there are also long hours of sunshine, which makes the valley look green and alive.
 And since there is little to no rain, it is also the best time to plan a Spiti Valley trek in August.

 Things To Do In Spiti In August